 Civilian on NYPD-probes panel reports fewer investigations

-NEW YORK (AP) — A civilian helping review New York Police Department probes involving Muslim communities says there were fewer requests in the last year for investigations affecting First Amendment rights covered by a longstanding court order.
+NEW YORK (AP) — A civilian helping review New York Police Department probes affecting Muslim communities says there are fewer requests for investigations involving First Amendment rights in the last year.

 Stephen Robinson, a former federal judge, was appointed last year to the “Handschu Committee,” which reviews police probes affecting religious and political activity.

-In his annual report, Robinson said 5 percent fewer applications for investigations were submitted from March 2017 to this March than in the previous year.
-Of those that were submitted, 14 were denied while only four were denied during the previous year, he said.
+Robinson says fewer applications for investigations were submitted from March 2017 to this March than in the previous year.